 There are a few reasons why a refrigerator is not cooling.
-If you want to spare yourself some time and hassle, give Grapevine Appliance Repair a call for refrigerator repair in Grapevine, TX.
+If you want to spare yourself some time and hassle, give Valor Appliance Repair a call for refrigerator repair in Grapevine, TX.
 Our technicians are happy to come out and troubleshoot the problem and repair it for you.

 When your refrigerator isn’t cold anymore, it’s time to determine what the issue is.
 Most times it is something as common as a routine coil cleaning behind the refrigerator.
 But, with these new refrigerators, they are manufactured with a variety of sensors as well.